 There is no current evidence supporting the clinical use of anticonvulsant medication in the treatment of cocaine dependence.

-A multi-treatment meta-analysis (MTM) of 9 studies (N=429, EMCDDA 2013 - in press) found no evidence for antidepressants when compared to placebo in:
+A multi-treatment meta-analysis (MTM) of 9 studies (N=429, EMCDDA 2014a) found no evidence for antidepressants when compared to placebo in:

 Amato et al. (2007) found that, at present there is no evidence to support the clinical use of antipsychotic medications in the treatment of cocaine dependence.
 The antipsychotic drugs studied were risperidone, olanzapine and haloperidol, in seven studies (N=293 participants), and no significant differences were found for any of the efficacy measures comparing any antipsychotic with placebo.